 The events of the year provided investors with many lessons, affirming that a wiser strategy would be to hold a range of low-cost investments that focus on systematic and robust drivers of potential returns.

 Rather than basing investment decisions on predictions of which way debt or equity markets are headed...

 Which is exhausting and a complete waste of time...

-Investors who were broadly diversified across asset classes and around the globe were able to potentially enjoy the returns that the markets delivered thus far in 2019.
+Investors who were broadly diversified across asset classes and around the globe were able to potentially enjoy the returns that the markets delivered in 2020.